Remorax/Website/content/about/index.md

 Before starting out as a researcher, I used to work as an open source developer.
 My work in open source eventually led to me interning as a Software Developer for [XWiki](https://www.xwiki.org/xwiki/bin/view/Main/WebHome) at [**Google Summer of Code**](https://summerofcode.withgoogle.com/) 2018.

-Here are a few research areas I am interested in:
+Broadly, here are a few research areas I am interested in: